Search Icon

 Sage investor relations | Governance | Tax strategy

-Sage is the global market leader for technology that provides small and medium businesses with the visibility, flexibility and efficiency to manage finances, operations and people.
-We consider that paying tax is part of our corporate responsibility and our contribution in taxes is one of the ways in which we help to build and sustain the economy.
+Sage Group plc and its subsidiaries (together, the ‘Group’) is the global market leader for technology that provides small and medium businesses with the visibility, flexibility and efficiency to manage finances, operations and people.
+We consider that paying tax is part of our corporate responsibility, and our contribution in taxes is one of the ways in which we help to build and sustain the economy.

-Our tax strategy, for the period ending 30 September 2023, supports our business strategy and therefore supports genuine commercial activity.
-The tax strategy, which applies to UK taxation and to all corresponding worldwide taxes and similar duties in respect of which Sage has legal responsibilities, aims to manage tax affairs in a responsible and transparent manner in order to comply with relevant legislation, to file all relevant tax returns on time and to ensure the timely payment of all relevant tax liabilities.
+Our Tax Strategy, for the period ending 30 September 2025, supports our business strategy and therefore supports genuine commercial activity.
+The Tax Strategy, which applies to UK taxation and to all corresponding worldwide taxes and similar duties in respect of which the Group has legal responsibilities, aims to manage tax affairs in a responsible and transparent manner in order to comply with relevant legislation, to file all relevant tax returns on time and to ensure the timely payment of all relevant tax liabilities.

-The ultimate responsibility for Sage’s tax strategy and compliance rests with the Group Board who ensure that the appropriate framework is in place to oversee the identification and management of tax risk.
+The ultimate responsibility for the Group’s tax strategy and compliance rests with the Group Board who ensure that the appropriate framework is in place to oversee the identification and management of tax risk.

-The chief financial officer (CFO) is the Board member with executive responsibility for tax matters.
-Quarterly Tax Committee meetings are held with the CFO, EVP Group Financial Controller, and VP of Group Tax in attendance to ensure there is appropriate governance and operational oversight on all material tax matters.
-Day-to-day management of tax affairs is delegated to the VP of Group Tax who has a global integrated team of appropriately qualified individuals.
+The Chief Financial Officer (‘CFO’) is the Board member with executive responsibility for tax matters.
+Quarterly Tax Committee meetings are held with the CFO, EVP Group Financial Controller, and VP Group Tax in attendance to ensure there is appropriate governance and operational oversight on all material tax developments and decisions.
+Day-to-day management of tax affairs is delegated to the VP Group Tax who has a global integrated team of appropriately qualified individuals.

 Internal controls and escalation procedures are put in place with the aim of identifying, quantifying, and managing key tax risks as well as ensuring compliance with the UK Senior Accounting Officer rules.
 These key risks are then monitored for business, policy, and legislative changes and, as a result, tax processes or controls are updated where required.
-The Group Audit & Risk Committee oversees Sage’s tax control environment through the regular review of the tax strategy.
+The Group Audit & Risk Committee oversees the Group’s tax control environment through the regular review of the Tax Strategy.

 Appropriate training is carried out for staff who manage or process tax matters.